The page has been translated by Gen AI.

 Redhat/CentOS

-Restart the chronyd service
+Restart chronyd service

 systemctl restart chronyd

-Check the status of the chronyd service
+Check chronyd service status

 systemctl status chronyd